VaishMaddy/VaishMaddy/README.md

 ---

-I'm a product-focused data scientist and analyst who translates user behavior into business impact.
-Currently finishing my MS in Business Analytics at USC Marshall (4.0 GPA), I work across the full analytics stack—from **SQL dashboards and A/B tests** to **production ML systems and NLP**.
+I'm a product-focused data scientist and analyst focused on understanding users and informing what teams build next.
+I have an MS in Business Analytics at USC Marshall and work end-to-end, from SQL analysis and A/B tests to ML and NLP systems.

 **My Work Spans:**
 - **Product Analytics**: Metrics definition, funnel optimization, cohort analysis, and retention diagnostics